 To enhance the learning experience for every student, David and Phil have fostered student-to-student teaching and incorporated technology into the classroom.

 Peer Teaching In Physical Education

-The first two weeks of the year, the entire class goes over the basics around safety, form, and technique in the weight room together.
+For David and Phillip, the first two weeks of the year are devoted to the basics around safety, form, and technique in the weight room.
 For the new students, this is educational and necessary.
 For the older students, this provides a review and refresher.
 Everyone benefits.

 After the first few weeks, David and Phil assign each student to a weightlifting station, pairing 3-4 students from different grade levels.
 David explains the advantages of this structure,

 “It allows the younger students to get more feedback from their peers and not just the teacher in the class.
 We go from one teacher in the classroom to many.
 And the older students benefit because they are reinforcing their own knowledge and skills through teaching.”

 This consistent stream of peer teaching allows the teachers in their respective classes to navigate the weight room and give more meaningful individualized instruction where needed.